lemajo/lemajo.github.io/teaching.md

 I benefited enormously from mentors who shared mathematics with me early on, and I try to do the same for students whenever I can.
-If you are a BC student curious about mathematics — at any level — feel free to get in touch.
+If you are a BC student curious about mathematics at any level, feel free to get in touch.

 - **[Directed Reading Program](https://sites.google.com/bc.edu/bc-math-drp/home)**
   — Spring 2026